An Arts Centre in the

 For quite awhile now, we have heard citizens (and visitors!) lamenting and worrying about the large store-front building that is EMPTY, directly across from our beautifully refurbished Waterwheel Square.

 This square is home to Waterwheel Park, the Museum, Visitor’s Center and the Chamber of Commerce.
 It is the hub of our summer festivals, summer market, CVCAS musical productions, and other community events such as our Christmas and Halloween events, Canada Day Celebrations and more.
-This space can and SHOULD become the crowning glory of our Arts Town in the form of a new Arts Center.
+This space can and SHOULD become the crowning glory of our Arts Town in the form of a new Arts Centre.

 The old Chemainus Foods building is currently for rent, but Anthem Properties has told us they would be willing to sell it to the Municipality.
 CVCAS feels strongly that this key property should be owned and controlled by our own residents to take Chemainus to the next level as THE definitive arts town on Vancouver Island.